opennetworkinglab/ngsdn-tutorial/EXERCISE-5.md

 ## Appendix A: Understanding ONOS error logs

-There are mainly 2 types of errors that you might see when reloading the app:
+There are two main types of errors that you might see when reloading the app:

 1. Write errors, such as removing a nonexistent entity or inserting one that